easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_03_slurm_jobs.md

   log to ``stdout`` when the installation is running in the job, and hence the log messages will be captured in the job output files.

-The same remark applies to build directories: they should be on a local filesystem (to avoid problems that often occur when building software on a parallel filesystem like GPFS or Lustre), which will probably be cleaned up automatically when a job fails.
-Here it is less easy to provide general advice on how to deal with this, but one thing you can consider is retrying the installation in an interactive job, so you can inspect the build directory after the installation fails.
+The build directory of course also suffers from the problem of being no longer accessible if the installation fails, but there it is not so easy to find a solution.
+Building on a shared file system is not only much slower, but in particular on parallel file systems like GPFS/SpectrumScale, Lustre or BeeGFS buiding sometimes fails in strange ways.
+One thing you can consider if you cannot do the build on a login node (e.g., because the code is not suitable for cross-compiling or the configure system does tests that would fail on the login node), is to rety the installation in an interactive job,  so you can inspect the build directory after the installation fails.

 ### Lock files